ISCDtoolbox/MPD/README.md

 	./../../bin/medit ./../../inputFiles/exHfTetIni.mesh

+Thanks to C. Dobrzynski, there is an inline HTML documentation available in french (https://www.ljll.math.upmc.fr/frey/logiciels/Docmedit.dir/index.html).
+There is also a technical report describing its main features (https://www.ljll.math.upmc.fr/frey/publications/RT-0253.pdf).

 Let us recall some features of how to use medit.

-The F1 key displays the plane cut and the mouse rotate the mesh around it.
+The F1 key displays the plane cut and the mouse allows to rotate the mesh around it.
 Type again F1 to remove the plane cut.

-If the plane cut is displayed type F2 to change the mode of rotation.
+If the plane cut is displayed, type F2 to change the mode of rotation.
 Now the plane cut moves and the mesh is fixed.
 Type again F2 to remove this mode.

-By playing with F1 and F2 and the mouse we can rotate the computational box in order to display any part of the mesh (the direction can also be used).
+By playing with F1 and F2 and the mouse we can rotate the computational box in order to display any part of the mesh (the direction up, down, right, left can also be used).

-Type 'h' to get a description of the major shortcut in the terminal window.
-Many option are available also by cliking on the right button of the mouse inside the medit window.
+Type 'h' to get a description of the major shortcuts in the terminal window.
+Many options are also available by cliking on the right button of the mouse inside the medit window.

 Type 'i' to restart the view from the beginning (e.g if you are lost).

-Type 'z' the zoom and shift+z to dezoom.
+Type 'z' the zoom and shift+z (i.e. 'Z') to dezoom.

+Type shift+b (i.e. 'B') to display the computational bounding box.
+Type again shift+b (i.e. 'B') to remove it.

+Type shift+a (i.e. 'A') to display the axis of the frame.
+Type again shift+a (i.e. 'A') to remove them.

+Type shift+n (i.e. 'N') to display the normal vectors.
+Type again shift+n (i.e. 'N') to remove them.

-Combine shift and click on an element of the mesh to display its info in the terminal window.
-When an element is selected type 'r' to remove all element of the same label. type shift+'r' to display them again.
+Combine shift and the click on an element of the mesh to display its info in the terminal window.
+When an element is selected type 'r' to remove all the elements the same label. type shift+r to display them again.

-Combine ctrl and select a rectangular zone with the mouse then type 'z' to zoom on this zone.
+Combine ctrl and the selection of a rectangular zone with the mouse then type 'z' to zoom on this zone.

-The data result are saved in a *.data file.
-The user can restart a test by taking the *.restart and change the .restart extension by the .info one.
+The main data computed by the mpdProgram are saved in a *.data file.
+The user can restart a test by taking the *.restart file and change the .restart extension by the .info one.
 The user can also see in this file all the different type of parameters that the mpdProgram can use.
-The default value of these parameters are set at the compilation by the preprocessor constants of sources/mpd/sources/loadParameters.h file.
-Everything placed after the (mandatory) end_data keyword is considered as a comment.
+The default values of these parameters are set at the compilation by the preprocessor constants inside the sources/mpd/sources/loadParameters.h file.
+Everything placed after the (mandatory) end_data keyword in the *.info file is considered as a comment.

 The mpdProgram program only takes one input argument: a *.info file (the file must have the .info extension this is important).